nyamsprod/Iris/README.md

 `Iris` is loosely based around [phpmulticurl](https://github.com/dypa/phpmulticurl) . **But I would strongly advice anyone to use [Guzzle](http://docs.guzzlephp.org/en/latest/) when possible**.

-**`Iris` is not unit tested which is bad, Michael Jackson Bad!!** so please use [Guzzle](http://docs.guzzlephp.org/en/latest/) you'll have a A class experiment with tones of goodies!!
+**`Iris` is not unit tested which is bad, Michael Jackson's Bad!!** so please use instead [Guzzle](http://docs.guzzlephp.org/en/latest/) you'll have a A class experiment with tones of goodies!!

 ## Requirements